merimas01/Advanced-Search-Engine/README.md

 ## About the project

-AdvancedSearchEngine is a project for my Bachelor thesis that uses AI and ML tools.
+AdvancedSearchEngine is a project for my Bachelor thesis that uses AI and ML techniques Deep learning and Natural Language Processing.
 It demonstrates how an advanced search engine works and how it is such an important part of every app with a large amount of data.

 It consists of:
 - autocompletion  - offering the potential next words for user's input even if it's misspelled
 - spell correction - correcting misspelling and understanding what user wanted to write
 - search history - displaying user's history and enabling him to use it while searching data
 - audio search - seaching data using own voice
-- semantic search - enabling user to search data with multiple words, synonyms, abbreviations, misspelled words or incorrect word order
+- semantic search - enabling user to search data with sentences, synonyms, abbreviations, misspelled words or incorrect word order

 The goals of this project:
 - to easily understand what user really wants to search and to provide him the most accurate results